PKUFlyingPig/cs-self-learning/docs/必学工具/Vim.en.md

 - Use Vim's own `vimtutor` to practice.
 After installing Vim, type `vimtutor` directly into the command line to enter the practice program.
 - Then you can force yourself to use Vim for development, and you can install Vim plugins in your favorite IDE.
 - Once you're fully comfortable with Vim, a new world opens up to you, and you can configure your own Vim on demand (by modifying the `.vimrc` file), and there are countless resources on the Internet to learn from.
+- If you want to know more about how to customize Vim to suit your needs, [_Learn Vim Script the Hard Way_](https://learnvimscriptthehardway.stevelosh.com/) is a perfect start point.

+## Remapping Keys

+Ctrl and Esc keys are probably two of the most used keys in Vim.
+However, these two keys are pretty far away from home row.
+In order to make it easier to reach these keys, you can remap CapsLock to Esc or Ctrl.

+On Windows, [Powertoys](https://learn.microsoft.com/en-us/windows/powertoys/) or [AutoHotkey](https://www.autohotkey.com/) can be used to achieve this goal.
+On macOS, you can remap keys in system settings, see this [page](https://vim.fandom.com/wiki/Map_caps_lock_to_escape_in_macOS).

+A better solution is to make CapsLock function as Esc and Ctrl simultaneously.
+Click CapsLock to send Esc, hold CapsLock to use it as Ctrl key.

+On Windows, this [AutoHotKey gist](https://gist.github.com/sedm0784/4443120) does just this.
+On macOS, this [karabiner rule](https://ke-complex-modifications.pqrs.org/#caps_lock_tapped_escape_held_left_control) does the magic.

 ## Recommended References